bloc97/Anime4K/README.md

 **[Installation Instructions for GLSL/MPV](GLSL_Instructions.md)**

 We introduce a line reconstruction algorithm that aims to tackle the distribution shift problem.
 In the wild anime exhibit a surprising amount of variance caused by low quality compositing due to budget and time constraints that traditional super-resolution algorithms cannot handle.
 GANs can implicitely encode this distribution shift but are slow to use and hard to train.
-Our algorithm corrects this distribution shift and allows traditional "MSE" SR algorithms to work with a wide variety of anime.
+Our algorithm explicitely corrects this distribution shift and allows traditional "MSE" SR algorithms to work with a wide variety of anime.

 Source: https://fancaps.net/anime/picture.php?/14728493 | Correction: `Restore_Moderate_Soft`
 ![Comparison](results/Comparisons/Cropped_Screenshots/Maxed.png?raw=true)